 Housing and Council Tax Reductions are available to persons on low or no income, to help with paying their rent and/or council tax.

-You will not be able to get Housing Benefit or a Council Tax Reduction if:
+You will not be able to get Housing Benefit or a Council Tax Support if:

 - you are not a householder (you are not liable to pay rent or Council Tax; or you are liable to pay rent and Council Tax to a close relative living with you in your accommodation)

 - you have more than £16,000 in savings - unless you are receiving Pension Credit Guarantee.
 This includes cash at home, money in bank/building society accounts, stocks and shares, premium bonds and property, other than the property you are living in.